places to visit in hamilton places to visit in hamilton

 9. At the Canadian Football Hall of Fame & Museum, Score a Touchdown

-The Canadian Football League operates the museum, which is housed in the Tim Hortons Field stadium where the Hamilton Tiger-Cats football team plays, to honor the game and its participants.
+The Canadian Football League operates the museum in the Tim Hortons Field stadium, where the Hamilton Tiger-Cats football team plays, to honor the game and its participants.

-The background of football in Canada, in addition to college and high school football, are also on display.
+The background of football in Canada and college and high school football are also on display.
 Along with more than 250 metallic busts of many of the game’s biggest heroes, displays of players’ outfits and statistics are prominently displayed.

-But the most recognizable sculpture is situated in front of Gate 3 of the stadium.
-This life-size sculpture, titled “Touchdown,” features the ball is being received by one of the two players as the other is tackling him.
+But the most recognizable sculpture is in front of Gate 3 of the stadium.
+This life-size sculpture, titled “Touchdown,” features the ball being received by one player as the other tackles him.

 10. Sam Lawrence Park Offers Magnificent Views Of The City And The Ocean